graalvm/workshops/native-image/micronaut-webserver/README.md

 ## **STEP 8**: Going Extreme: Compress a Static Native Image with UPX and Run Inside a Container

-_Not convincing?
+_Not convincing enough?
 What can you do next to reduce the size even more?_

 In this step, you compress your fully static native image with UPX, then package into the same _scratch_ container, and run.